Plant Health Care (PHC)

 4. Correct irrigation cycles

-6. Matching water needs of trees to adjacent plants
+5. Matching water needs of trees to adjacent plants

-7. Establishing and maintaining nutrient requirements
+6. Establishing and maintaining nutrient and soil microbiology needs

 Proper plant selection, site placement, and plant cultural compatibility issues should all be taken into account during the design phase and in landscape improvements.
 Where conflicts exist, the PHC professional must consider making changes.

-Plant Health Care Management Program
+Example: Plant Health Care Management Program

 1 – Environmental analysis of the site